-Speaking of Terminal Recovery, it only applies to recovering files moved to Mac Trash bin, and you cannot recover deleted files using Mac Terminal in following cases:
+It can delete a file permanently, but speaking of Terminal recovery, it only applies to recovering files moved to Mac Trash bin, and you cannot recover deleted files using Mac Terminal in following cases:

-If the deleted files are just moved to your Trash bin, instead of being permanently deleted, you can restore using Mac Terminal, to put the deleted file in Trash folder back to your home folder.
-Here we will offer the step-to-step guide to recover one or multiple files using Terminal command line.
+If the deleted files are just moved to your Trash bin, instead of being permanently deleted, you can restore using Mac Terminal, to put the deleted files or folders in Trash folder back to your home folder.
+Here we will offer the step-by-step guide to recover one or multiple files, even folders using Terminal command line.

-But Mac Terminal doesn’t work sometimes, especially when the file name of a deleted file contains irregular symbols or hyphens.
+Mac Terminal may not work sometimes, especially when the file name of a deleted file contains irregular symbols or hyphens.
 In this case, there are 2 options to recover deleted files from Trash bin if Terminal not working.